NLnetLabs/rpki-doc/source/krill/getting-started.rst

 Start and Stop the Daemon
 -------------------------

-There is no standard script to start and stop Krill yet.
-We will add this in the near future.

-For now you could use the following example script to start Krill.
+There is currently no standard script to start and stop Krill.
+You could use the following example script to start Krill.
 Make sure to update the ``DATA_DIR`` variable to your real data directory, and make sure you saved your ``krill.conf`` file there.

 .. code-block:: bash